UniTN-Mechatronics/mruby-raspberry/README.md

 ##Requirements and Building
 The [wiringpi library v2](http://wiringpi.com) needs to be installed before using this mruby-gem.
+Additionally, packages `i2c-tools` and `libi2c-dev` must be installed.

 ### Testing
 To do a quick test, after installing WiringPi, proceed as follows: